the-mikedavis/kifta/README.md

 single-pod Kubernetes cluster, running the worker and controller processes in the same pod.
 Kifta clusters can only be accessed from localhost (on-pod).

+Kifta is an example of running Kubernetes in Kubernetes (colloqially known as Kubeception).

 > Never run a Kifta cluster in production.
 This project is for education
 > purposes only.